menu

 Demographics

-The education level of Little Rock citizens is a little higher than the average for US cities and towns: 23.43% of adults in Little Rock have at least a bachelor's degree.
+The citizens of Little Rock are slightly better educated than the national average of 21.84% for all cities and towns, with 23.43% of adults in Little Rock having a bachelor's degree or advanced degree.

 The per capita income in Little Rock in 2022 was $31,974, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $127,896 for a family of four.
 However, Little Rock contains both very wealthy and poor people as well.